refriedjello/custom-ansible-ee/README.md

 podman image inspect quay.io/ansible/awx-ee
 ```

-I won't past the entire output here for brevity.
+I won't paste the entire output here for brevity.
 Study the output a bit and see how it was built.
 There are some obvious things you can skip.

 As far as what to pay attention to, some of the output spans multiple lines and is subject to change in the future, but here are the keys that I found to be relevant: